Yeti47/cryospy/README.md

 sudo certbot renew --dry-run
 ```

 The Capture API is now accessible at `https://yourdomain.com/capture-server/api/`.
 Note that the root URL `https://yourdomain.com` will return "Access denied" for security.
-The dashboard is accessible locally at `http://<server-ip>:8080`.
+The dashboard is accessible via SSH port forwarding: `ssh -L 8080:localhost:8080 user@server-ip`, then open `http://localhost:8080` in your browser.
 Clients should be configured with `server_url: "https://yourdomain.com/capture-server"`.

 #### 2. Client Setup (Docker)